shahzadnaeem/new-debug-demo/README.md

 - Restart - restart the program
 - Stop - stop the program and the debugger

-Using the `controls` and the information to the left of the `Editor` you can get an exact understanding of what a program is doing at any point.
+Using the `controls` and the information to the left of the `Editor` you can get an exact understanding of what a program is doing at any point

 ## Debugging Jasmine tests

-To debug `Jasmine` tests that are run using the `npm test` command, a new `Configuration`
+To debug `Jasmine` tests that are run using the `npm test` command, a new `Configuration` is required

 - Switch to `Run and Debug` to add a new `Configuration`
 - Now click on the `Cog` icon to open the `launch.json` file